demkoa01/potential-enigma/Develop/README.md

     [Questions](#questions)

     ## Installation
-    Steps for Installing Project Here
+    Steps to Fun Application

     ## Usage
-    Explain How to use Application Here
+    Explain how to use here

     ## Credits
-    List of Contributors Here
+    Add contributors

     ## License
-    This project is licensed under MIT.
+    This project is licensed under Mozilla.

     ## Tests
     undefined